 It’s normal for a child to fail at something when they start playing on their own, and sometimes they’ll figure it out alone.
-On the other hand, there are times when the frustration becomes too much and they whine because they can’t do it.
+But there are times when the frustration becomes too much, and they whine because they can’t do it.

 It could be the toys that they’re playing with are just a little too advanced for them at this stage in their young lives.
 If that’s the case, remove these toys for a while and replace them with something more age-appropriate.

-Once they master the simpler skills, then reintroduce the toys at a later stage, maybe a few weeks after.
+Once they master the simpler skills, reintroduce the toys at a later stage, maybe a few weeks after.
 It’s also a good idea to do this when your toddler is not tired or hungry.
-They’re likely to be more patient when other things aren’t distracting them and they’re well rested with a full tummy.
+They’re likely to be more patient when other things aren’t distracting them, and they’re well-rested with a full tummy.

 What Happens When You Can’t Eliminate the Cause of Their Frustration?

-There are going to be times when things are out of your hands and you won’t be able to resolve the cause of your child’s complaints.
+There will be times when things are out of your hands, and you won’t be able to resolve the cause of your child’s complaints.
 You could be sitting in the waiting room at the doctor’s office when your child gets bored and starts whining.

 This is when you need to console them and empathize with how they’re feeling.
-Let them know you accept they are bored and tell them you don’t want to be there either.
+Tell them you accept that they are bored, and tell them you don’t want to be there either.
 Explain the importance of why you’re there and why it’s necessary.

 This will teach your child that there are times when we all have to do things we don’t want to.

-Teaching a toddler to adjust to the realities of life can be a tough call.
+Teaching a toddler to adjust to the realities of life can be tough.
 We can’t, and shouldn’t, always give them what they want.
-The trick is to meet their needs without jumping through hoops to do so.
+The trick is to meet their needs without jumping through hoops.

-Just because they demand a certain type of cookie, don’t cave in.
-You might offer them a peanut butter cookie and they start whining because they want chocolate chip.
-Don’t give in, be sympathetic towards them, and explain there are times when we don’t have choices.
+Don’t cave in just because they demand a certain type of cookie.
+You might offer them a peanut butter cookie and they start whining because they want a chocolate chip cookie instead.
+Don’t give in.
+Be sympathetic toward them, and explain there are times when we don’t have choices.

 Alternatives to Speech

-Up until now, your little one has communicated that he or she needs something by crying.
+Until now, your little one has communicated that they need something by crying.
 Whether it was comfort, food, or a diaper change, it’s what you responded to.
-They haven’t learned to talk yet and whining is the next best step as far as they’re concerned.
+They haven’t learned to talk yet, and whining is the next best step as far as they’re concerned.